wboykinm/billmorris.io/blog/_posts/2024-02-08-stormy-eclipse.md

 A total solar eclipse is coming to Vermont!
 Burlington is right in the path of the totality!
 [Every hotel room and rental](https://www.wcax.com/2023/10/13/hotels-lodgings-book-up-anticipation-total-solar-eclipse/) in Chittenden, Franklin, and Grand Isle counties is booked!
 [Transports are sold out!](https://www.powder.com/trending-news/jay-peak-whiteout) The scale of the tourism impact [is being compared to multipliers of Super Bowls](https://www.forbes.com/sites/jamiecartereurope/2023/12/19/it-will-be-like-50-super-bowls-happening-at-the-same-time/?sh=361bc79a497b)!

-A quick look at this [Great American Eclipse](https://www.greatamericaneclipse.com/) map of - for lack of a better term - "drivesheds" suggests that the entire populations of Boston, Hartford, and New Haven will be motoring North to join us for the event:
+A quick look at this [Great American Eclipse](https://www.greatamericaneclipse.com/) map of - for lack of a better term - "drivesheds" suggests that the entire populations of Boston and New York will be motoring North to join us for the event:

 ![1](/shoals/assets/img/2024-02-08_4.png)
 <small><i>Map by M. Zeiler</i></small>